 The Department of Economics offers courses leading to a Bachelor of Arts in Economics.
 The department trains students to critically and objectively analyze issues related to the economy, business, public policy and society.
 To enhance the educational process and the scholarly reputation and profile of the department, members of the Economics faculty engage in research and offer their expertise to inform community decisions and debate.

 For many, the Economics major provides a useful background for a business career, while for others the major is preparation for graduate study in law, economics or public policy.
-Economics is relevant for students interested in employment in politics and public policy analysis, the financial services sector (banking, insurance), as industry analysts (healthcare, entertainment, energy), consumer affairs, international affairs, teaching and research, law, business consulting, government work and journalism.
+Economics is relevant for students who are interested in employment in politics and public policy analysis, the financial services sector (banking, insurance), as industry analysts (healthcare, entertainment, energy), and in consumer affairs, international affairs, teaching and research, law, business consulting, government work and journalism.
 Salaries earned by economics majors nationwide are highly competitive.
 Employers rank economics as one of the most desirable majors.

 Career Education and Professional Development Center

-Juniper Hall (JH) 3125
+Bookstein Hall (BB) 3125